 Bring the gifts and talents God has given you to the pain.
 People gave to our family out of their gifts of administration, taking over logistics for the celebration of life service and the dozens of people traveling to attend.

 Practically, we needed to eat and hated to clean, so those things were always welcome — especially after the initial flow of response slowed down.
 We needed wood to keep warm for the winter.
 Sometimes that was delivered anonymously, and other times there was an invitation to get out and do it together.

 I would caution offering to help and then not being willing to do what is needed at the moment.
 Some help isn’t very glamorous.
 It was hard to feel like I wasn’t being heard when I asked for specific things and they were glossed over.

 The simplest things can feel overwhelming, so don’t underestimate the load a seemingly menial task presents.

 Emotional needs were met during endless hours of card games that served as therapy sessions.
 I found that who I shared deeply with was a bit arbitrary, but I knew there were many who would share my burden whenever the need arose.

 The things that made my heart the most grateful was when people would initiate spending time with my kids, my young men.
 There were times I was gone and they would be invited over for meals.

 I so appreciate those who were willing to go deep but were fine just sitting in the moment if that’s what I needed.

-At the beginning, I felt like I needed everything, like laying in a hospital bed being fed by IV.
-I needed someone to make food and put it in front of me and make sure laundry was getting done and the floor vacuumed.
+At the beginning, I felt like I needed everything, like I was laying in a hospital bed being fed by IV.
+I needed someone to make food and put it in front of me and make sure laundry was getting done and the floor was getting vacuumed.
 As time went on, I needed to take on some tasks myself.

 What has been consistent is those willing to process or cry or laugh with me and those from afar who remind me that they remember and are still praying.